CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 10. Label with D10 media on the side of the container and on the lid with the date and your initials.
 Store in 4C.

 ## Caco-2 cell culture
+* Prepare a T25 flask with 8mL prewarmed D10 media and place in 37C incubator to equilibrate.
 * Pull cells from liquid nitrogen storage.
 Thaw rapidly in 37C water bath.
-* transfer thawed contents to a T25 flask with 8-10 ml of prewarmed D10 media.
+* With a 2mL serological pipette, transfer thawed contents (~1mL) to the prepared T25.
+There is no need to spin down/aspirate.
-* Incubate at 37C and wait for confluent growth.
+* Incubate flask at 37C and wait for confluent growth.
 * Expand cells to four T75 flasks (see below for how to pass cells in 2D flasks).
 * Keep working cultures of the cells by subculturing them once or twice a week, as needed.

 ## Passing caco-2 cells
-* Warm 0.25% Trypsin-EDTA and D10 media in water bath.
+* Warm 0.25% Trypsin-EDTA and D10 media in 37C water bath.
 Once pre-warmed, place under hood.
 * Take out flask with confluent cell growth.
-Remove all d10 media in flask and discard.
+Remove all D10 media in flask and discard.
-* Wash flask with 2mL of Trypsin (twice or three times) then discard Trypsin.
+* Wash flask with Trypsin (2mL for T25 and 5mL for T75) 2-3 times then discard Trypsin.
-* Add 1.5 mL - 2 mL of Trypsin to each flask with confluent growth.
+* Add Trypsin to each flask (0.5mL for T25 and 1.5mL for T75).
 Place flask on side and make sure Trypsin coats the bottom of the flask.
 * Incubate flask with trypsin at 37C for 5 minutes.
 * Check flask under microscope to see if cells are floating in suspension or still adhered to the flask.
 If still adhered, place flask back into the incubator for another 5 minutes then check again.
-* Wash with 8.5 mL - 8 mL of D10 media.
-(This final volume should be 10 mL so if you added 2mL of trypsin, add 8mL of D10 media).
+* Resuspend with 8.5 mL of D10 media.
-* Pass small volume of cells into new flask containing pre-warmed D10 media.
+* Pass 2mL of resuspension into each of 5 T75 flasks with 23mL of prewarmed media.

 ## Preparing the STLVs